openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hpe-3par-driver.rst

 ``hpe3par:vvs``
- The virtual volume set name that has been predefined by the Administrator with :term:`quality of service (QoS)` rules associated to it.
+ The virtual volume set name that has been predefined by the Administrator with quality of service (QoS) rules associated to it.
 If you specify extra_specs ``hpe3par:vvs``, the qos_specs ``minIOPS``, ``maxIOPS``, ``minBWS``, and ``maxBWS`` settings are ignored.